MalayAgr/leetcode/easy/explanations/longest_common_prefix.md

     children: dict[int, str]
 ```

-First, build a trie for the list of strings by inserting each string one by one in the trie using the standard trie insertion procedure ([source](https://en.wikipedia.org/wiki/Trie#Insertion)):
+Build a trie for the list of strings by inserting each string one by one in the trie using the standard trie insertion procedure ([source](https://en.wikipedia.org/wiki/Trie#Insertion)):

 ```python
 def trie_insert(